intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ## Key Takeaways {#key}

-At the end of the third day, the discussion turned to key takeaways that had consensus.
+At the end of the third day, the discussion turned to key takeaways that have high-level consensus which were live edited during the last discussion of the workshop.
 In the process of discussion, there were some realizations where additional work was also needed.

 [Note at this point, these are cut and pasted from the slides and not properly edited/cleaned/moved around]